nhatminh/FEDL-INFOCOM/README.md

 "Federated Learning over Wireless Networks: Optimization Model Design and Analysis", IEEE INFOCOM 2019 (Accepted).

 We use Julia version 0.6.

-Main.jl will includes 5 files
+All of Figures will be generated in `figs` folder Main.jl will includes 5 files
 - "Setting.jl"
 - "TrafficGen.jl"